Search GMO Answers

 Are GMOs Safe To Eat?

-Yes, GMOs are safe to eat.
-That is the overwhelming consensus of scientific experts and major scientific authorities around the world, including the World Health Organization, United Nations Food and Agriculture Organization and American Medical Association.
-In the spring of 2016, The National Academies of Science, Engineering and Medicine (NAS) issued a comprehensive report where a panel of more than 20 scientists, researchers, agricultural and industry experts reviewed over 20 years of data since GMOs were introduced, including nearly 900 studies and tests and European and North...
+A common question often asked of GMOs is ‘are genetically modified foods safe’?
+The answer is yes, GMOs are safe to eat.
+That is the overwhelming consensus of scientific experts and major scientific authorities around the world, including the World Health Organization, United Nations Food and Agriculture Organization and the American Medical Association who have all researched heavily into GMO safety.
+Is genetically modified food safe?
+In the spring of 2016, The National Academies of Science, Engineering and Medicine (NAS) issued a comprehensive report which answered the question: ar...

 Why GMOs Don't Cause Cancer